-In Play: Cards in play are in the middle of the table. i.e. an active base or any card on it.
+In Play: Cards in play are in the middle of the table, i.e. an active base or any card on it.
 Cards in the hand, deck, or discard pile, or set aside, or in the box, are not in play.

 Move: This lets you relocate a minion or titan from one base to another, along with any cards or counters on it.

 Moving a card does not count as playing it.
-On-play abilities or less from here to another base to draw a card.
+On-play abilities do not trigger when you move a card, but Ongoing, Special, and Talent abilities still have their effects.